eclipse-tractusx/portal-backend/src/keycloak/Keycloak.Seeding/README.md

     ]
 ```

-with this example configuration all entities would be created, updated and deleted, but for all entities that are roles the seeding wouldn't do anything.
+with this example configuration all entities would be created, updated and deleted, but for all entities that are `Localization` the seeding wouldn't do anything.

 ### Possible Types